 AFS volunteers are instrumental in providing a quality experience for all participants and ensuring program excellence.
-In providing orientation and guidance to all participants hosted in the United States and their host families, and all Americans sent abroad and their natural families, AFS volunteers at the local, team, regional and national levels work together to ensure that participants and families receive the support vital to a successful experience.
+In providing orientation and guidance to all participants hosted in the United States and their host families, and all American participants sent abroad and their natural families, AFS volunteers at the local, team, regional and national levels work together to ensure that participants and families receive the support vital to a successful experience.

 Hosted participants and their host families

 Local Team level support volunteers have an extremely important role to play in ensuring the on-going adjustment of each participant within the context of four predominant relationships: